 - IP Address is the address the MAX assigns to PNP clients.

 In the example, 10.10.10.20 is derived from the IP address of the MAX unit's Ethernet interface, 10.10.10.19.
-The displayed IP address is always one greater than that of the MAX. - Hardware Address is the Ethernet (MAC) address of the client configured with the DHCP-supplied address.

-Because the MAX learns hardware addresses from either ARP entries or DHCP messages, it is normal for you to see an entry with a hardware address that currently does not have an address assigned to it.

-- Netmask indicates the configured subnet mask for the IP address. - In use indicates whether or not the IP address is currently assigned to a host.
+The displayed IP address is always one greater than that of the MAX. - Hardware Address is the Ethernet (MAC) address of the client configured with the DHCP-supplied address. - Because the MAX learns hardware addresses from either ARP entries or DHCP messages, it is normal for you to see an entry with a hardware address that currently does not have an address assigned to it. - If the MAX requests a hardware address and does not receive a response, the Show DHCP Address command displays ????????????????. - Netmask indicates the configured subnet mask for the IP address. - In use indicates whether or not the IP address is currently assigned to a host.